-Learning in Community How to Get to Know the Students you Mentor
+Learning in Community How to Get to Know Your Students

 Ice-breakers, energizers, and team builders are a great way to start off any meeting in order to set the tone for the duration of the gathering.
 They allow participants to feel integrated within a group, break up already formed groups/cliques, and unify all individuals by participating in an activity that has a shared goal for the entire group.